wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/discover-webapis-powerapps/includes/2-create-custom-connector-with-apim.md

 Although you created the custom connector, in order to use it, you should create a connection to the custom connector.
 Generally speaking, creating the connection requires authentication to the APIs.

-> **What's the difference between connector and connection?**
+> ** What's the difference between connector and connection?**
 >
 > A connector defines contracts&ndash;what APIs look like and how you can connect to APIs.
 It doesn't actually connect you to the APIs.
 On the other hand, a connection knows the connection details how you connect to the APIs, including authentication details.
 Power Apps use the connection to communicate with APIs through the connector.

-After logging into [Power Apps][pa] dashboard, open the `Data` blade and click the `Custom Connectors` menu at the left-hand side.
-Then, click the `➕` button at the right-hand side.
+After logging into [Power Apps][pa] dashboard, open the `Data` blade and click the `Custom Connectors` menu on the left-hand side.
+Then, click the `➕` button on the right-hand side.

 ![New Custom Connector][image-07]

 > **NOTE**:
 >
-> The following part is based on current bug of the custom connector created from API Management.
-This should be updated once this bug is fixed.
+> The following part is based on the current bug of the custom connector created from API Management.
+We should update this part once this bug is fixed.

 ### ⬇️⬇️⬇️ Bug Workaround Part Begin ⬇️⬇️⬇️ ###

-When a pop up modal shows up, you will only see two buttons&ndash;`Cancel` and `Create`.
+When a pop-up modal shows up, you will only see two buttons&ndash;`Cancel` and `Create`.
 Close the modal by clicking the `Cancel` button.

 ![New Custom Connector Pop-up Modal][image-08]

-This time, click the `🖋` button at the right-hand side to update the connector.
+This time, click the `🖋` button on the right-hand side to update the connector.

 ![Update Custom Connector][image-09]